krutoo/input-mask/readme.md

 ## What is it?

-This package now contains only parts for build your own solution to provide input masking.
+This package also contains parts for build your own solution to provide input masking.

 There is a several functions: